 Keeping our hands and bodies clean is the best defence against spreading the virus.
 It may seem obvious but making sure you take a daily bath or shower and washing your hands regularly throughout the day will protect you and your family from any virus particles you may have picked up in restaurants, bathrooms, on the plane or in your hotel room.
 Don't forget to pack shampoos. toothbrushes, shower creams and gels and any other personal care products you are likely to need to keep yourself tip-top condition.
 Remember there are restrictions on the size of these items, so where possible buy travel sized items.

-If you've been placed in quarantine before leaving or had to be tested for Covid-19 before you leave your country, make sure you pack any testing results and documentation in your hand luggage.
+If you've been placed in quarantine before leaving, done a PCR test, or had your vaccination for Covid-19 before you leave your country, make sure you pack any vaccination, testing results and documentation in your hand luggage.
 The country you leave and your destination country will require you to produce evidence of any required testing, quarantine or isolation period you have completed.
 If you cannot produce these documents you may not be able to enter or leave the country, or travel on any flight.

 The next level of essential items and gadgets

 Now you have a basic list of essential items you will need to bring along with you on your next trip, however, there are other items out in the market.
 For example, where would you place your mask while eating at a restaurant?
 Although some restaurants offer a paper sleeve to temporarily store your mask while you enjoy your meal, you may want to buy a "mask holder".
 Or if you're worried about opening a door, pressing the elevator button, or touching any touchpanel while travelling, how about buying a "Clean Key"?
-Other accessories or items you may consider buying and bringing along on your next holiday trip are bringing your own utensils (make sure it's TSA-Approved) and travel bed sheets.
+Other accessories or items you may consider buying and bringing along on your next holiday trip are bringing your own utensils (make sure it's approved under the airport security measurements and guidelines) and travel bed sheets.